Lists of ethnic minority politicians in the United Kingdom: Academic research

+Statistics

 At the 2001 general election, the Parliament of the United Kingdom had twelve ethnic minority Members of Parliament (excluding Jews), and after the 2005 general election; that number increased to fifteen.
 With the 2010 general election, the Parliament of the United Kingdom reported that the number of ethnic minority MPs increased by nearly three-quarters, to a total of 26.
 The first three Muslim female MPs were elected.
 All ethnic minority MPs were either Labour (15) or Conservative (11).
 In October 2013, the UK Parliament reported that the number of ethnic minority MPs stood at 27, or 4.2% of the total.

 After the 2015 general election, 41 MPs from an ethnic minority background were elected to Parliament.
 25 of the previous 27 ethnic minority MPs retained their seats and were joined by 16 new ethnic minority MPs.
 23 were from the Labour Party, 17 of them were Conservatives and one from the SNP.
-In the 2017 general election, 52 ethnic minority MPs were elected, including 32 Labour MPs, 19 Conservatives and one Liberal Democrat, according to think tank British Future and the House of Commons Library.
+In the 2017 general election, 52 ethnic minority MPs were elected, including 32 Labour MPs, 19 Conservatives and one Liberal Democrat, according to British Future and the House of Commons Library.
 In the 2019 general election, this figure rose to 66, with 23 Conservative, 41 Labour and two Liberal Democrat non-white MPs.
+After the 2024 general election, the House of Commons had 90 ethnic minority MPs according to initial calculations, including 66 from the Labour Party, 15 Conservatives, five Liberal Democrats and four independent MPs.

 Based on data from unofficial sources including Operation Black Vote, the House of Commons Library estimated in a research briefing published in September 2022 that there were 55 ethnic minority members of the House of Lords as of September 2022.
 Of these, 11 were affiliated with the Labour Party, 16 were crossbenchers, 16 were Conservatives, six were Liberal Democrats, and six were unaffiliated.

+On 16 March 2024, When Vaughan Gething was elected to lead Welsh Labour, and became First Minister of Wales, Gething's win meant that three of the four governments in the UK would have non-white leaders.